Meet Our Team

-The RAIL group includes physicians, engineers, and scientist from across Johns Hopkins University who are working to advance the field of artificial intelligence in imaging informatics.
+The RAIL group includes physicians, engineers, scientists and students from across Johns Hopkins University who are working to advance the field of artificial intelligence in imaging informatics.

 Ferdinand Hui, MD

 Dr. Ferdinand Hui is Associate Professor of Radiology and Radiological Science in the Johns Hopkins Medicine Neuroradiology division.
 Dr. Hui received his MD from University of Virginia School of Medicine He completed his residencies at Ronald Reagan UCLA Medical Center and Virginia Commonwealth University Health System and performed a fellowship in Diagnostic Neuroradiology and Interventional Neuroradiology at Emory University School of Medicine.

 Gregory D. Hager, PhD

 Gregory D. Hager is the Mandell Bellmore Professor of Computer Science at Johns Hopkins University, and holds joint appointments in the Department of Electrical and Computer Engineering and the Department of Mechanical Engineering.
 Hager is known for his research on collaborative and vision-based robotics, time-series analysis of image data, and medical applications of image analysis and robotics.
 He has published more than 300 articles and books on these topics.
 Hager is the founding director of the Johns Hopkins Malone Center for Engineering in Healthcare, an interdisciplinary research center aimed at developing innovative healthcare technology and systems.

 Paul Yi, MD